mpv-player/mpv/DOCS/man/en/options.rst

 ``--input-cursor``, ``--no-input-cursor``
     Permit mpv to receive pointer events reported by the video output driver.
-Necessary to select the buttons in DVD menus.
-Supported for X11-based VOs (x11, xv, etc) and the gl, direct3d and corevideo VOs.
+Necessary to use the OSC, or to select the buttons in DVD menus.
+    Support depends on the VO in use.

 ``--input-joystick``, ``--no-input-joystick``
     Enable/disable joystick support.
 Disabled by default.